Gaekwar's Baroda State Railway: History

 In 1949, the GBSR was merged with the Bombay, Baroda and Central India Railway which was subsequently merged in 1951 with other adjacent zones to form Western Railway.

 The narrow-gauge line is currently under conversion to broad gauge.

+Mehsana railway

+Rajputana State Railway extended the metre-gauge Delhi–Ajmer line to Ahmedabad in 1881.
+In 1880, the Government of Bombay addressed His Highness’ Government of Baroda State for the construction of feeder lines in Kadi after the completion of Dabhoi Railway.
+In Kadi, a network of railway line was spread out.

+The Government of Bombay and the government of Baroda State opened the Mehsana–Viramgam metre gauge line in 1891.
+The Mehsana–Taranga Hill metre-gauge line was opened for traffic from 1887 to 1909.

+The Mehsana-Patan metre gauge line was opened in 1891 and was extended to Wagrod and Kakoshi in 1915 and 1916 respectively.
+The Manund Road-Harij branch metre gauge line as well as Chanasma-Bechraji metre gauge line were opened in 1908.

 Rolling stock

 In 1936, the company owned 66 locomotives, 3 railcars, 483 coaches and 1674 goods wagons.

 Classification

 It was labeled as a Class II railway according to Indian Railway Classification System of 1926.